Part 12 of "The capital of the poor man" - The History of Public Health in Lowell, titled "In the face of probes," is now available.

 Digitized documents -

-Each individual collection page and its Inventory page can also be accessed by clicking on a blue box/button on the left under the “Contact us” box.
+All of the individual collection pages can be accessed by clicking on a blue button on the left under the “Contact us” box.

 The originals of these document collections belong to the City of Lowell, the University of Massachusetts Lowell, and the Lowell Historical Society.
 The originals are located at Lowell City Hall and The Center for Lowell History.